CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/NodeSDK.md

 ### <a name="get_network_pii_sm_owners_for_key"></a>![Method: ](https://apidocs.io/img/method.png ".PIIController.getNetworkPiiSmOwnersForKey") getNetworkPiiSmOwnersForKey

 > Given a piece of Personally Identifiable Information (PII), return the Systems Manager owner ID(s) associated with that identifier.
-These owner IDs can be used with the Systems Manager API endpoints to retrieve owner details.
+These owner IDs can be used with the Systems Manager API operations to retrieve owner details.
 Exactly one identifier will be accepted.
 >
 > ## ALTERNATE PATH
 >